Edge Delta OTLP Destination Node

 TLS Configuration

 The tls parameter allows configuring SSL/TLS settings.
-It includes sub-parameters like enabled, ignore_certificate_check, ca_file, among others, which control the security configuration for gRPC connections.
+It includes sub-parameters like enabled, ignore_certificate_check, ca_file, among others, which control the security configuration for both gRPC and HTTP connections.
 All TLS settings are optional.

 nodes: